 Well, no doubt that many visually impaired persons are performing excellent in the educational fields, yet there are immense challenges they have to face.

-Most of the visually impaired persons are forced to rely upon arts subjects.
+Most of the visually impaired persons are forced to rely on arts subjects.
 Although there exist some institutions which introduced matriculation in computer science for the visually impaired persons, those are very few in numbers.

 Until today, Braille —the six dots coding system, is widely used for education all over the world including Pakistan.
 Many VI students complete their matriculation through this scheme, as the Board of Intermediate, and Secondary education has also allowed them to take exams in Braille language.

-But when these students enter in higher classes, they get stuck due the books which are not available in the required format.
+But when these students enter in higher classes, they get stuck due to the books which are not available in the required format.

 No one takes the responsibility for bearing the expense to translate books into Braille, and it also becomes the fatigue.
 Eventually, they have to shift onto the computer, which has no proper Urdu screen reader available either.
-Hence, they have to rely on the old method of audio recording, if they wish to Pursue the Urdu language in their graduation, or Masters/M.Phil. /Ph.D. programs, luck does not favor them.
+Hence, they have to rely on the old method of audio recording, if they wish to Pursue the Urdu language in their graduation or Masters/M.Phil. /Ph.D. programs, luck does not favor them.

 Very few find a way through the hardships, even if they become the brightest student of the university and get recognized through a gold medal, no one is ready to hire them in the market.